Do You Need A Passport To Go To Jamaica As A U.S. Citizen?

 Identity documents are essential when traveling to Jamaica.
 The most common types of acceptable documentation include passports, passport cards, trusted traveler programs, and driver’s licenses.
 Read on to find out more and prepare for your trip to Jamaica:

-What is a passport card?
+What is a Passport Card?

-What are Trusted Traveler programs?
+What are Trusted Traveler Programs?

 Trusted Traveler programs (enabled by the Department of Homeland Security) make it possible for members to use expedited lanes at U.S. airports, and when crossing international borders.
 These programs require pre-approval, and travelers need to be low risk to qualify.
 Though these programs target frequent travelers, there isn’t a minimum number of trips required to be eligible.